Step7750/node-csgo-cdn/README.md

         updateInterval: 30000, // seconds between update checks, -1 to disable auto-updates
         logLevel: 'info', // logging level, (error, warn, info, verbose, debug, silly)
         stickers: true, // whether to obtain the vpk for stickers
+        patches: true, // whether to obtain the vpk for patches
         graffiti: true, // whether to obtain the vpk for graffiti
         musicKits: true, // whether to obtain the vpk for music kits
         cases: true, // whether to obtain the vpk for cases